 Hello and welcome

-Welcome to the web site for Phoenix Psychotherapy, based in Cornwall, a designated therapy venue designed to provide diverse and flexible spaces for psychotherapy delivered by highly qualified therapists working in a range of orientations.
+Welcome to the web site for Phoenix Psychotherapy, based in Cornwall.
+We offer a number of psychotherapy services delivered by highly qualified and professionally accredited therapists working in a range of different orientations.

 For more information of the kinds of therapy we provide click here